nextgis/docs_ngmobile/source/editing.rst

    Select layer dialog.

+After you select a layer, map screen switches into Edit Layer mode.
+Displayed editing tools depend on the geometry of a selected layer.
+You can create any type of geometry (points, lines, polygons, multipoints, multilines, multipolygons).

-Creating a point
+Adding a point
 ^^^^^^^^^^^^^^^^

-To add a point to an existing layer first select vector layer with point geometry from the layers tree. (see :numref:`ngmobile_select_layer_dialogtch_pic`).
-Edit toolbox opens after layer’s selection at the bottom of the screen.
-Select button number 3 in the bottom toolbox to add the point (see :numref:`ngmobile_edit_paneltch_pic`).
+To add a point to an existing layer first select a vector layer with point geometry (see :numref:`ngmobile_select_layer_dialogtch_pic`).
+Then press icon 3 in Bottom toolbar (see :numref:`ngmobile_edit_paneltch_pic`).

 .. figure:: _static/ngmobile_edit_point.png
    :name: ngmobile_edit_paneltch_pic